 We have made a list of our best potty training tips from mothers who have been there and done that to make the transition a little easier for you.

-It can be difficult to know how and when and when your friend’s toddler is potty trained already when your own child is nowhere near, it can leave you feeling deflated.
+It can be difficult to know how and when and when your friend’s toddler is potty trained already when your child is nowhere near; it can leave you feeling deflated.

 Please remember that all children are different and will potty train in their own time.

-While we refer to potty training, some children don’t ever use the potty, they go straight to the toilet, there are special steps designed for young children.
+While we refer to potty training, some kids don’t ever use the potty; they go straight to the toilet, there are individual steps designed for young children.